What is Root Cause Analysis? This page explains:

 root cause analysis

-The systematic process of finding the
+The systematic process of

-knowledge or best practices needed
+finding the knowledge or best practices

-to prevent a problem.
+needed to prevent a problem.

 There are many methods to find root causes.
-Some say it can be as simple as asking “Why?”
-However, this is not a very systematic process and a committee developing an industry standard for root cause analysis decided that asking why did not meet the minimum requirement for being a recommended root cause analysis tool.
-What happens when your root cause analysis tool is “too simple”?
-CLICK HERE for an explanation of the problems you will experience.
+Some say it can be as simple as asking, “Why?”
+However, this is not a very systematic process, and a committee developing an industry standard for root cause analysis decided that asking why did not meet the minimum requirement for being a recommended root cause analysis tool.
+Also, ASQ published an article critical of 5-Whys (Under Scrutiny).
+Even Wikipedia lists criticisms of the 5-Why technique.
+Kevin McManus wrote a comparison of different root cause analysis tools at THIS LINK.

 There are different types of root cause analysis training that your facility may need, including:

 Third, your investigators may need specialized training to conduct effective interviews, gather and preserve evidence, or troubleshoot equipment problems.
 This training can be combined with their basic training or be given as additional training to develop the investigator’s skills as they gain proficiency in the basic root cause analysis tools.
-This training can be designed to fit the employee’s needs and may take from four hours to several days depending on the amount of additional information provided.
+This training can be designed to fit the employee’s needs and may take from four hours to several days, depending on the additional information provided.

 Modern root cause analysis systems have software to facilitate their use and make them more effective.
 The best root cause analysis software should: